Pork Belly Sliders

 This was my finished roasted belly.

-The pork belly is obviously the star of the dish, but it’s really important to make this quick topping also.
+The pork belly is obviously the star of these Pork Belly Sliders, but it’s really important to make this quick topping also.
 The pork belly is really rich so you need something sharp and acidic to cut the richness of the pork.

 Just slice all the veggies thin and toss them with some apple cider vinegar and a pinch of salt and sugar.